prasen19/Relative-Humidity-prediction-based-on-Gases-Concentration-and-Temp/README.md

 5. Ground Truth hourly averaged concentrations for CO, Non-Metanic Hydrocarbons, Benzene, Total Nitrogen Oxides (NOx), and Nitrogen Dioxide (NO2) were provided by a co-located reference certified analyzer.
 6. Missing values are tagged with -200 value.

+## Dataset

+The dataset can downloaded from [here](https://archive.ics.uci.edu/ml/datasets/Air+Quality).

+## EDA and Feature Engineering

+1. Read and view the data file.
+2. NA values are filled as -200.
+So replace -200 with np.NaN
+3. The feature column NMHC(GT) contains almost 90% NA values so we will delete it.
+4. Delete all the rows with NA values.
+5. Let us make the year, month and day as 3 new features from the Date column.
+6. Extract Hour from time and make it as a new feature.
+As humidity depends upon time and season these features are very imp.
+7. Now delete the Date and Time column.
+8. As our target is predicting RH(Relative Humidity), we must drop AH(Absolute Humudity).

 The Best Results among different values of alpha are:

 1. Linear Regression with L2 regularization (ridge regression) for alpha=10\